Physics Department Advising

 General questions regarding degree programs and requirements can be answered by the Literature Science and Arts academic advisors.
 Check the LSA Advising Website for more information.

 If you would rather ask your question of one of your prospective peers, the members of the Society of Physics Students are always eager to talk about their experiences.
-Board members hold regular office hours on the following days:
+Board members hold regular office hours in the help room.

 For specific physics course information, please review the Physics Undergraduate Handbook, the LSA Majors & Minors or the LSA Course Guide.